Helping Someone with a Mental Illness

-Remember: mental illnesses are common and treatable.
-With a good understanding and a well-informed, caring and supportive approach, you can play an important part in that person’s recovery.
+Remember: mental illness is common and it's also treatable.
+With good understanding and a well-informed, supportive approach, you can play an important role in someone's recovery.

 Knowing the signs

-• They may be experiencing mood changes that are abnormal for them, such as having extended feelings of unhappiness, anger, worry, guilt, anxiousness, restlessness, and agitation.
+• Mood changes that are abnormal for them, such as having extended feelings of unhappiness, anger, worry, guilt, anxiousness, restlessness, and agitation.

-• They may be thinking things such as ‘life isn’t worth living’, ‘nothing ever goes right’, ‘something bad is going to happen’, ‘I’m useless’.
-They might find it hard to concentrate or make decisions.
+• Thinking things like as ‘life isn’t worth living’, ‘nothing ever goes right’ or ‘something bad is going to happen’ and ‘I’m useless’.
+They might also find it hard to concentrate or make decisions.

-• They have behavioural changes such as avoiding people, crying a lot, changes in their eating, changes in their sleep pattern, being forgetful or confused frequently, recklessness, hurting themselves, or misusing alcohol or drugs.
+• Behavioural changes such as avoiding people, crying a lot, changes to their eating, changes in their sleep pattern, being forgetful or confused frequently, recklessness, hurting themselves, or misusing alcohol or drugs.

-• They may be experiencing physical symptoms such as aches and pains in their body, fatigue and lack of energy, weight changes, dizziness, rapid heartbeat and breathing or stomach problems.
+• Physical symptoms like aches and pains in their body, fatigue and a general lack of energy, weight changes, dizziness, rapid heartbeat and breathing or stomach problems.

-Different people are likely to be affected in different ways and have more problems with certain symptoms.
-If you notice some of these signs in a friend or family member, you should try to talk to them about it and listen to how they are feeling.
+Different people will be affected in different ways.
+But if you notice some of these signs in a friend or family member, try to talk to them about it and listen to how they are feeling.
+That's a great step in supporting someone with their mental health.

 How to talk about it

-It can be difficult to start a conversation about mental health, especially when it is someone close to you.
-It’s okay to feel nervous about approaching the conversation but try to remind yourself why you are doing it and that you want to help them.
+It can be difficult to start a conversation about mental health, especially when it's someone close to you.
+It’s okay to feel nervous about approaching the conversation but try to remind yourself why you're doing it and that you want to help them.

 Remember that listening is the most important thing you can do to help!
-Most people aren't asking for advice when they are asking for help, sometimes they just need someone to talk to free from judgement.
+Most people aren't asking for specific advice; sometimes they just need someone to talk to, free from any judgement.

 • ‘’How are you?
 Tell me honestly.’’